 - Layer contents: Image and text layers in Imerge Pro serve as containers.
 So rather than each image being its own layer, you can set up a Foreground layer, for example, and import an entire batch of foreground images into it.
 A second layer could be created to store multiple background images.
-This is similar to how the foreground and background layers in PhotoKey work, but in Imerge you can create as many layers as you like in this way. - Hot folders: Rather than being limited to a single foreground layer, Hot folder import can be configured for any image layer in Imerge Pro. - Effects and filters: Imerge allows you to apply effects to each layer that require them.
+This is similar to how the foreground and background layers in PhotoKey work, but in Imerge you can create as many layers as you like in this way. - Effects and filters: Imerge allows you to apply effects to each layer that require them.
 While effects and filters were separate things in PhotoKey, they are all listed as effects in Imerge, and can be added to individual layers, or applied to adjustment layers which will affect multiple layers. - Combine multiple green screen images: Any image layer in Imerge Pro can be keyed to remove green screen.
 Import as many green screen layers as you wish, and combine them all to create a single composite. - Adjustable export size: Imerge Pro does not tie the project size and export size together like PhotoKey did.
 Export size in Imerge Pro is completely independent of the canvas size, and you can export to multiple sizes without needing to adjust the project layout. - New layer types: Adjustment layers allow you to apply effects to more than one other layer in your project.
 Solid layers quickly create solid color shapes, which can be further modified with masks to create any shape you need. - Masks: Masks can now be created per layer, for any layer.
 New mask types make it faster to create the exact mask you need.
-Gradient masks, luminance masks, color masks, and alpha masks automate the process of isolating specific regions of the image, while traditional vector masks remain to allow you to draw in any shape necessary.

-• Effect Masks: Masks can also be added to individual effects, to limit the area that the effect is applied to.
+Gradient masks, luminance masks, color masks, and alpha masks automate the process of isolating specific regions of the image, while traditional vector masks remain to allow you to draw in any shape necessary. - Effect Masks: Masks can also be added to individual effects, to limit the area that the effect is applied to.